 #2: Yellow-Breasted Brushfinch

 Also known as the cloud-forest brushfinch, the yellow-breasted brushfinch belongs to the New World sparrow family Passerellidae.
-While not the most well-known among birds with yellow chests, these South American songbirds are worthy of attention.
+While not the most well-known among birds with yellow breasts, these South American songbirds are worthy of attention.
 These portly-looking birds range throughout forests and woodlands of the Andes mountains.
 In the wild, you can find them in Peru, Ecuador, Colombia, and Venezuela.
 As they are fairly common throughout their limited range, the IUCN lists them as a species of Least Concern.
 On average, they measure around 6.5 inches long, and sport rounded bodies and short necks.
 Their diet primarily consists of insects, but they will also eat seeds, particularly during the winter.
 They feature bright yellow chests and bellies, which fade to gray as they near the edge of the wings.
 Meanwhile, their backs, tails, and faces appear jet black, while their crown is a light brown color.